Alpine-DAV/ascent/src/docs/sphinx/Tutorial.rst

 This tutorial introduces how to use Ascent, including basics about:

- - Formating mesh data for Ascent
+ - Formatting mesh data for Ascent
  - Using Conduit and Ascent's Conduit-based API
  - Using and combining Ascent's core building blocks: Scenes, Pipelines, Extracts, Queries, and Triggers
  - Using Ascent with the Cloverleaf3D example integration